c-frame/aframe-extras/src/physics/README.md

 ## Components

 - **dynamic-body**: Object that moves only according to physics simulation, which has mass and may collide with other objects.
+If the object will be pushed around by the player or other objects, choose `dynamic-body`.
 - **static-body**: Static body with a fixed position.
 Unaffected by gravity and collisions, but other objects may collide with it.
+If the object will move only through animation, or not at all, use a `static-body`.
 - **kinematic-body**: Controlled but dynamic body, which moves but is not affected (directly) by the physics engine.
 Intended for use on the player's model.
 Gravity and collisions are simulated, without giving full control to the physics engine.

 ## Usage